 The strategies defined and illustrated in the book include: dividing and conquering, commenting on the form taken by an exchange or on the message context, “Yes-Yes” and “Yes-But,” concessions, and silence where talk is expected.
 Also threats and promises, transcendence (i.e., proposing to rise above our apparent differences), triangulation, (shifting this way then that, so as to move one’s boat in the desired directon), typification (presenting the desired alternative , and double games (i.e. alternating between aligning with and then against another’s position on a matter).
 Here from the trade book literature is a sampling of recommendations to would-be persuaders on adapting strategies to ends, audiences and situations:

-To get others to give you what you want, says Gerry Spence (1989-listed as 1995in citations), give them at least some of what they want.
+To get others to give you what you want, says Gerry Spence (1995, give them at least some of what they want.
 His advice dovetails with my co-active approach to persuasion, introduced in Chapter 2.

 To transform an organization or institution, say brothers Dan and Chip Heath (2010) gather the would-be reformers together and “rally the herd.”
 Decide what’s working and what’s broken.
 Build new habits and grow new identities.
 “Shrink the change” through a sequence of small victories rather than trying for big solutions.
 Script the critical moves needed for change and provide clear directions.
 If forced to choose between appealing to reason or emotion, opt for emotion.
 “See-Feel Change” usually works better than “Analyze-Think-Change.”
-(Heath & Heath) date?

-For purposes of confronting opponents of needed reforms, community organizer Saul Alinsky (1972) advised fellow radicals to “Pick the target, freeze it, personalize it, and polarize it.”, “Go outside the experience of your enemy, if you can”, but “never go outside the experience of your own people.”
+(Heath & Heath, 2010) For purposes of confronting opponents of needed reforms, community organizer Saul Alinsky (1972) advised fellow radicals to “Pick the target, freeze it, personalize it, and polarize it.”, “Go outside the experience of your enemy, if you can”, but “never go outside the experience of your own people.”
 Like the Heaths, Alinsky advised leaders to “pick a cinch fight.”
-Like the legendary military leader Sun Tzu (n.d) he prescribed the deceptive manipulation of[h2] appearances, what these days is called perception management e.g. “Power is not only what you have,” Sun Tzu said, “but what the enemy thinks you have.”
+Like the legendary military leader Sun Tzu (n.d) he prescribed the deceptive manipulation of appearances, what these days is called perception management e.g. “Power is not only what you have,” Sun Tzu said, “but what the enemy thinks you have.”
 He added that “The threat is more terrifying than the thing itself.”

-But, said “dilemmas” theorist, James Jasper (2006, pp. 88-9?) persuasion is a form of intelligence…the alternative to “weighing nine hundred pounds,” – “to be clever, to outflank the larger army, to outwit the giant in the fairy tale, to surprise and confuse opponents with novel or unexpected moves……”
+But, said “dilemmas” theorist, James Jasper (2006, pp. 88-9?) persuasion is a form of intelligence…the alternative to “weighing nine hundred pounds,” – “to be clever, to outflank the larger army, to outwit the giant in the fairy tale, to surprise and confuse opponents with novel or unexpected moves…”

 As contrasted with other forms of goal-directed (i.e., instrumental) activity, strategic action is tacitly if not overtly a kind of strategic interaction (Jasper, 2006, pp:7-8) Erving Goffman’s examples of expression games may help to clarify the point.